Roadcraft Rebuild Expansion - the first few hours (version tested: PS5)

 There are a couple of other vehicles including another bridgelayer (built on an existing truck chassis this time with a shorter bridge span) but it's not just vehicles that have been enhanced - there are two new sprawling maps chock full of new challenges, infrastructure stuff and goodies to keep you playing for another 450 hours or more.

-Lasst but not least the new promised 'difficulty' modes are now in place, giving you extra menus to tweak if you're the sort of sadist who likes to make games harder.
+Lasst but not least the DLC introduces the new promised 'difficulty' modes, giving you extra menus to tweak if you're the sort of sadist who likes to make games harder.
 You can tweak everything from recovery costs to fuel consumption (Yep, you can set vehicles to run out of fuel at inopportune moments, though why you'd want to do that is beyond me, even for bragging rights).

 Roadcraft is far and away my game of the year, and though Saber don't often hit the mark with some of the updates and changes, there's more on the way and it seems they're committed to making Roadcraft even cooler in future, so stay tuned and see what else they come up with.